tarwn/lessthandot-hugo/blogs/content/posts/2009-06-09-changing-exec-to-sp_executesql-doesn-t-p.md

 order by number
 ```

-Now let&#8217;s see what we inserted
+Now let's see what we inserted

 sql
 select * from dbo.test